Tunak-League/Collabin/README.md

 # Collabin #

-Collabin is an upcoming project discovery and collaboration mobile app that aims to help bring innovators and ideas together.
+Collabin is a project discovery and collaboration mobile app that aims to help bring innovators and ideas together.
 More specifically, Collabin connects people with a project idea seeking collaborators, with people who are looking to use their skills on a project they can believe in.
 ![Alt text](/screenshots/collabin.png?raw=true "Collabin")
 ## Our Goals##
 1. Encourage people to work together, whether it’s a DIY for fun or a start-up.